Program Learning Outcomes (PLO)

 - Engage regularly in physical fitness and/or sports activities using skills developed in the physical education program.

-- Practice a personal wellness/fitness plan based upon a periodic evaluation of personal fitness status.
+- Practice and evaluate a personal wellness/fitness plan based upon a periodic evaluation of personal fitness status.

 - Exhibit personal and social behavior that respects self and others in physical activities.